-I am currently in the late design and launch phase of a new educational ecology in Dubai for 14 to 18 year olds.
+From late 2017 to late 2018 I designed a complete replacement for the secondary and undergraduate education system with partners GEMS Education, The Executives Office, Dubai Future Foundation in Dubai and The Education and Human Resources Council of the UAE Cabinet.
 The project features themed and personalized pathways that aggregate credentials from formal and informal learning environments.
 This work builds significantly on my previous designs including the interdisciplinary studio and adaptive skills mapping of Nations Academy (Dubai — merged with Dubai American Academy 2017) and the field studies, mobile learning and constructionist praxis at GEMS World Academy Chicago.
 My current work is getting me closer to realizing the potential of my previous designs, also.
 Specifically the Bridge Year‘s almost ubiquitous experiential learning experience, a mixture of personal learning plan driven student directed project based learning tied to meaningful standards and extensive field studies.
-Its been 7 years now since I designed Networked Learning Ecology North America (NLENA) which represents a participatory and networked vision for the future of learning and Global Civ a four-year design-based research project and learning partnership between Shoshana Zuboff/ and Jake and Jim Maxmin (d.2017).
+Its been 7 years now since I designed Networked Learning Ecology North America (NLENA) which represents a participatory and networked vision for the future of learning from birth, through work and into later life and Global Civ a four-year design-based research project and learning partnership between Shoshana Zuboff/ and Jake and Jim Maxmin (d.2017).
 These designs are about ready to be launched anew to an audience much more aware, today of what we saw years ago.

 A bit more

 The projects I undertake tend to be focused on foresight research and importantly the design of near futures in education.
-My interests include complex adaptive systems, issues of human-machine convergence and economies, environments and societies beyond computation, interdisciplinarity, networked learning, experiential education, student directed project-based learning, new credentialing and certification (ePortfolios, badges, blockchain and beyond) and distributed forms of education and leadership.
-Selected project sites include my Networked Research wiki ; Approaching New Educational Ecologies through Speculative Design.
-I am often asked to speak at conferences and a few selected talks and workshops are posted to speakerdeck.
+My interests include new networks, systems and architectures for human learning, world building, new roles for design in society, complex adaptive systems, issues of human-machine convergence, economies, environments and societies beyond computation, interdisciplinarity, networked learning, experiential education, student directed learning, new credentialing and certification (ePortfolios, badges, blockchain and beyond).